bera5186/Crash-Course-Machine-Learning-Libraries/README.md

 # Crash-Course-Machine-Learning-Libraries
 I will provide with some crash course and quick functionalities of machine learning libraries.
+May be it will help you.
+Anyone is free to contribute.
 1. Numpy
 2. Matplotlib
 3. Pandas